Health in North Korea: Infectious diseases

 In 2003, infectious diseases, such as tuberculosis, malaria, and hepatitis B, were described as endemic to North Korea.
 An estimated 4.5% of North Koreans had hepatitis B in 2003.

 In 2009, the flu pandemic in Asia affected the country.

 In 2010, Amnesty International reported that North Korea was experiencing a tuberculosis epidemic, with 5% of the population infected with the disease.
 It attributed this to the "overall deterioration in health and nutrition status of the population as well as the rundown of the public health services".

-In 2010, infections that cause pneumonia and diarrhoea were reported to be the leading causes of child death.
+In 2010, infections that cause pneumonia and diarrhea were reported to be the leading causes of child death.
 In 2009, one-third of the school-age children in North Korea were assessed as having diseases caused by intestinal parasites.

 Coronavirus outbreak

 In 2020, North Korea was one of the first countries to close borders and take other measures due to the COVID-19 pandemic.
-On 2 April 2020, WHO's representative in North Korea reported that 709 people had been tested, with no confirmed cases, and 509 people were in quarantine.
+On 12 May 2022, North Korea announced its first case.
+A 2024 article in 38 North by U.S. health academics stated that North Korea had had a "seemingly successful response to COVID-19".

 HIV/AIDS

 The DPRK government has always maintained that North Korea is completely free of AIDS.
 According to UNAIDS, less than 0.2% of North Korea's adult population were HIV-positive in 2006.
 In 2018, WHO's North Korean office said there were no reported HIV positive cases in the country.

 A study in 2002 found both men and women were reasonably educated about HIV/AIDS.
 More than two-thirds knew about ways to avoid HIV/AIDS, and there were only few misconceptions about the disease.
 However, according to the UN Population Fund in 2001, even hospital staff occasionally had limited awareness.
 Travel across the border to China has been seen as a risk factor.

 In 2011, North Korea spent $1,000,000 on HIV prevention, with similar figures for previous years.
 The same year, North Korea received $75,000 of international aid for combatting HIV/AIDS.
 There are testing points and clinics, but no antiretroviral therapy was reportedly available in 2006.

 North Korea has punitive laws concerning certain populations at risk of HIV/AIDS.
-According to UNAIDS, such laws can stigmatise those affected by HIV/AIDS and hinder their treatment.
-North Korea criminalises the sex trade.
-Some drug-related crimes are a capital offense.
+According to UNAIDS, such laws can stigmatize those affected by HIV/AIDS and hinder their treatment.
+North Korea criminalizes the sex trade.
+Some drug-related crimes are capital offenses.
 On the other hand, drug users are not subjected to compulsory detention.
-Same-sex relations between consenting adult males is not illegal.
+Same-sex relations between consenting adult males are not illegal.
 North Korea deports visitors upon discovery of HIV-positive status.

+In 2019, American journal Science has reported the country has higher numbers of HIV than expected, with a total number of 8362 people with HIV in the country.